Last updated 26/09/2017

 Tyre pressure should be reduced for corrugations.
 There are many benefits afforded by reduced pressure.
 A significant contribution to corrugation formation is suspension articulation.
 After a bump, the inertia of the articulating suspension causes it to recede more than the bump, creating an unweighted section of track which will become the peak of a corrugation.
 As the vehicle advances the suspension’s inertia then causes the recoil to overshoot, increasing pressure on the track and forming the trough of a corrugation.
 Exiting the trough presents as another bump to the next vehicle which triggers the cycle to continue and another corrugation is formed.
 This process is reinforced with every vehicle that passes, creating new corrugations and increasing the size of existing corrugations.
 Reduced tyre pressure means the tyre deforms more and the suspension articulates less, so the suspension’s effect on creating corrugations is reduced.
 So lower pressure reduces the formation of corrugations.
 This is a good enough reason on its own for reducing tyre pressure on dirt tracks.
 Corrugations are expensive to maintain, aren’t fun to drive on and are very bad for a vehicle and its cargo, so any way of preventing them is useful.

 Reduced pressure also improves traction, as the tyre remains in better contact with the track surface as the vehicle passes over the corrugations.
 You may have experienced a dangerous loss of traction when encountering very bad corrugations with the feeling of the rear end of the vehicle drifting sideways across the track.
 Reduced pressure prevents this situation.
 Lower pressure also reduces wear on suspension components (see section above on suspension wear), reduces the risk of mechanical failure, improves comfort for occupants and reduces the risk of nuts and bolts coming loose.
 A typical pressure for a corrugated dirt track may be around 3/4 highway pressure.
-Extreme corrugations may require say half highway pressure but at such low pressures heat loading may become an issue on long drives and speed must be kept to a minimum.
+Extreme corrugations may require say half highway pressure or even less but at such low pressures heat loading may become an issue on long drives and speed must be reduced.

 Tyre Pressure for Mud